Manhunt is underway for 2nd suspect in Tennessee deputy's fatal shooting

 Reward offered in suspect's capture

-"You can see what can transpire from something that we think is just a suspicious vehicle," an emotional Bledsoe said earlier.
+"You can see what can transpire from something that we think is just a suspicious vehicle," an emotional Dickson County Sheriff Jeff Bledsoe told reporters.

-Wiggins has been added to the Tennessee Bureau of Investigation's 10 most-wanted list.
+Wiggins has been added to the Tennessee Bureau of Investigation's 10 most-wanted list, and a $12,500 reward has been offered for information leading to his capture.

-A reward for information leading to Wiggins' capture on Thursday grew to $46,000 after contributions from Gov. Bill Haslam, federal law enforcement agencies and police associations from various cities.
+He is also wanted by the Cheatham County Sheriff's Office and Tennessee Bureau of Investigation on suspicion of aggravated assault and theft in a separate case.

+Wiggins and Castro-Miles were identified as acquaintances, according to the Tennessee agency.

 A 'faithful servant'